Tigglezz/Calculator/README.md

 # Calculator

-Project from TOP to create calculator using HTML, CSS and Vanilla JS.
+Project to create calculator using HTML, CSS and Vanilla JS.

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/foundations/lessons/calculator).